SoftUni-Internal/interactive-content/Java RO/03-Methods/08-Program-Execution-Flow-RO.md

 The stack contains **stack frames** for each method call.
 These stack frames store information on:

-- any arguments passed into the method
+- Any arguments passed into the method
-- local variables
+- Local variables
-- the address to which to return after a method finishes executing
+- The address to which to return after a method finishes executing